AndreSlavescu/DAC-project/README.md

-# Audio DAC with Arduino
+# Audio DAC with Arduino and ESP32
-Using a MCP4725 12 bit dac to convert PWM or digital audio data to analog data
+Using a MCP4725 12 bit dac to convert PWM or digital audio data to analog data with the aid of an amplifier circuit.

 <img src="Images/DAC.PNG" width=500>